outscale/cloud-provider-osc/deploy/README.md

 The CCM will look for a subnet having one of the following tags:
 * `OscK8sRole/service.internal` is service is internal,
-* `OscK8sRole/service` is service is not internal of if no `OscK8sRole/service.internal` subnet is found,
+* `OscK8sRole/service` is service is not internal or if no `OscK8sRole/service.internal` subnet is found,
 * `OscK8sRole/loadbalancer` if no subnet found.

 The Cluster API Provider for Outscale (CAPOSC) automatically sets the `OscK8sRole/loadbalancer` tag to the subnet where the Kubernetes API load-balancer is configured.